29 Totally Flexible Ways to Make Money in College Without Dropping Classes

 3. Share Your Opinions

-One platform we love is MyPoints.
-This lets you earn gift cards for taking polls, answering surveys and other things you do online — a great way to cash in on long lines or an endless commute.
+One survey site we love is MyPoints.
+It rewards you in gift cards for taking polls and answering surveys.
+It’s a great way to pass time while you wait in long lines at the dining hall.
 You’ll earn a $5 bonus when you complete your first five surveys.

 4. Be a Human Guinea Pig

 From medical tests to market research, being a test subject can be an interesting, educational and — above all — lucrative way to spend your time.

 Some tests, like clinical trials, may be more taxing and require a greater time commitment.
 But they just might pay a pretty penny; we’ve seen as much as $600 for some studies.

 But other opportunities, like market research, may just take a couple hours of your afternoon, and you’ll earn free samples and some extra cash.